Meet Brenda!Digitizer, Designer

 My love of sewing, quilting, and machine embroidery has continued, except for a few lapses of time when work or family matters didn’t allow time for my beloved machines.
 Now that I have retired, I am teaching my granddaughter to sew and quilt.
 She is eight and is loving using her little Janome we got her for Christmas last year.
 We are still working on our quarter inch seam, but she will get there – I have no doubt!
 Unfortunately, my daughter had no interest in sewing or quilting.
 It’s much easier to say, “Mom, can you mend or make this?!!”
 Soon that little one will be doing the mending for them!
 My granddaughter loves using the embroidery machine as well!

 I sing and play bass guitar in my church praise band.
 I also play keys, but the bass is so much more fun!!
-LOL I’ve been married to my best friend since 1977, and we have been blessed with one beautiful daughter, a wonderful son-in-law, and three beautiful grandchildren – Madelyn who is 8, and Braden and Dalton who are 5.
+LOL I’ve been married to my best friend since 1977, and we have been blessed with one beautiful daughter, a wonderful son-in-law, and three beautiful grandchildren – Madelyn, who is 9, and Braden and Dalton who are 6.
 They are so much fun!

 Follow me on social media!
 Just click the media icons in the footer to follow me on Facebook, Twitter, Pinterest, and Instagram!